 In a recent widespread scam, a company that called itself Elite IT Partners, Inc., purchased keywords on Google so they showed up in searches for password recovery assistance.
-Victims contacted the bogus company, which asked the assistance seekers to complete an online form to provide their contact information.
+Victims contacted the bogus company and were then asked to complete an online form to provide their contact information.

-Scammers then reached out to the victims, asking for remote access to their computers.
+Scammers then reached out to the victims asking for remote access to their computers.
 Once inside, they were able to scrape sensitive information off the victims’ computers.
-But they didn’t stop there; they also used phony evidence to convince many victims that their computers were in desperate need of repair that required pricey software.
+But they didn’t stop there; they also used phony evidence to convince many victims that their computers were in desperate need of repair.
+Of course, that often required pricey software.
 The scammers gladly accepted payment for this software, which of course they never provided.
 Many victims lost thousands of dollars to these scammers and had their information compromised as well.

 Tech support scams don’t always follow the above script.
 Here are two other ways they may go down:

 1. Phone calls

 In this variation, scammers spoof the numbers of well-known companies and call people randomly.
 They claim they found a problem with the victim’s computer.
 Then, they’ll ask for remote access to the computer, run a “diagnostic test” and then plant bogus problems in the computer.
 They’ll ask the victim to pay an exorbitant amount of money to get the issue fixed.
 They may even demand an ongoing subscription payment to prevent the “problem” from returning.

 RED FLAG: Legitimate tech-support companies will never initiate contact by phone.
 If you ever receive a call as described above, don’t engage with the caller.
 Hang up immediately and report the call to the FTC at FTC.gov.
 You can also let the spoofed company know about the scam (using their actual contact info) so that they can do their part in taking down the scammer.